department-of-veterans-affairs/va.gov-team/teams/vsa/teams/caregiver/team-charter.md

 ### Team Vision:
 A seamless online experience that allows Veterans and caregivers to easily apply for, track, and manage benefits.

-### Team North Star:
+### Team North Stars:
-- Increase the number of online healthcare applications
-- Increase the number of online family caregiver applications
+- Increase the numbers of online family caregiver applications and healthcare applications
 - Improve Veteran experience in apply for care-related benefts

 ## What we work on: